 During my time helping organize SWCCDC, students have had to write plans for GDPR compliance; execute an e-discovery process as a result of a lawsuit, and subsequently be deposed by actual attorneys; block web sites; deploy DNSSec; write data lifecycle policies; and maintain physical security of their rooms.
 They’ve supported simulated trucking companies, biotech startups, law firms, and live dinosaur amusement parks.
 In all cases, the critical characteristic of CCDC is that the students are tasked with putting the needs of the business first, rather than focusing on the technology for its own sake.

 Each year, the team I co-lead designs a new corporate network for the student competitors to discover, manage, and defend.
 Every aspect of its design is meant to challenge their administrative, technical, and planning skills; they are full of pitfalls and dirty tricks that are almost always based on real challenges we’ve faced in our careers: failing disk drives, critical services running as terminated users, insecure configurations, badly formatted configuration files, mountains of technical debt, and more.
 We produce a separate virtual network for the Qualifying round in February, and a physical network for the in-person Regional competition in March.
-And, in 2018, I developed a very small take-home practice environment called the Warm-up.
+And, for the 2019 season, I developed a small take-home practice environment called the Warm-up.

 For Regionals, our small all-volunteer team builds, deploys, maintains, and tears down the entire environment, all in one week.
 We stand up 9 copies of the simulated corporate network, plus all supporting infrastructure for system build labs, temporary administrative offices, competition wi-fi, and more, all in time for a 3-day competition that gives the student teams the best experience we know how.